-That is the number of temporary and contract employees staffing firms place in a year, according to the American Staffing Association.
-It’s safe to say staffing firms play a crucial part of many employers’ and HR pros’ talent acquisition processes.
+That is the average number of temporary and contract employees staffing firms place in a year, according to the American Staffing Association.
+It’s safe to say staffing firms play a crucial part in many employers’ and HR pros’ talent acquisition processes.

 When you combine forces with external talent sourcing teams, breakdowns in communication have the potential to create challenges for your hiring process.
+Your organization cannot afford a slow hiring process due to gaps in communication with staffing teams.
 It’s the responsibility of all parties involved to communicate their needs and ensure the best hiring outcomes.

 Rest assured, your staffing firm is going to touch base to get on the same page about role requirements, expectations, timelines, and more.
 The metrics you track internally, however, say a lot about the state of your hiring process.

-Making these details available can set a baseline for your staffing firm’s talent sourcing process.
-While it may seem logical to keep your hiring data close to the vest, it’s an invaluable tool that empowers your staffing firm to bring you the best possible candidates.
+Making these details available can set a baseline for your staffing firm’s talent-sourcing process.
+While it may seem logical to keep your hiring data close to the vest, it’s an invaluable tool that empowers your staffing firm to bring you the best possible candidates quickly and efficiently.